symfony/symfony-docs/cookbook/assetic/yuicompressor.rst

-How to Minify Javascripts and Stylesheets with YUI Compressor
+How to Minify JavaScripts and Stylesheets with YUI Compressor
 =============================================================

-Yahoo! provides an excellent utility for minifying Javascripts and stylesheets so they travel over the wire faster, the `YUI Compressor`_.
+Yahoo! provides an excellent utility for minifying JavaScripts and stylesheets so they travel over the wire faster, the `YUI Compressor`_.
 Thanks to Assetic, you can take advantage of this tool very easily.

 Download the YUI Compressor JAR
 -------------------------------

-The YUI Compressor is written in Java and distributed as a JAR.
-Download the JAR from the Yahoo! site and save it to ``app/Resources/java/yuicompressor.jar``.
+The YUI Compressor is written in Java and distributed as a JAR. `Download the JAR`_ from the Yahoo! site and save it to ``app/Resources/java/yuicompressor.jar``.

-Configure the YUI filters
+Configure the YUI Filters
 -------------------------

-Now you need to configure two Assetic filters in your application, one for minifying Javascripts with the YUI Compressor and one for minifying
+Now you need to configure two Assetic filters in your application, one for minifying JavaScripts with the YUI Compressor and one for minifying
 stylesheets:

 .. configuration-block::